 WANT TO GET INVOLVED?

-New volunteers are typically recruited every month, on an as needed basis, however due to COVID-19, recruitment is temporarily on hold.
-We hope to recruit again in Winter 2020.
+Due to COVID-19, recruitment is temporarily on hold.
+We hope to recruit again in Summer 2021.
 Please review the information below if interested in serving at this campus add your name to our interest list to be notified when the application is available.
 Thanks!

 Companion Animal Team